BostonBSD/BostonBSD/README.md

 None of my labor can be used to violate anyone with the machine that can determine all information.

-It isn't possible to violate anyone after socializing with me.
+It isn't possible to violate anyone with the machine that can determine all information after socializing with me.